ThiriHtetClara/Entertainment-Companies-Financial-Stocks-Case-Study/README.md

 - Linking quantitative indicators (returns/volatility) to simple, interpretable signals
 - Using dashboards to compare tickers and surface patterns quickly

+## Contributors
+This project was completed as a group effort.

 ## License

 This project is available under the MIT License.
 See 'LICENSE' for details.